AdithyaKotian/AI-Decision-Experimentation-Impact-Platform/README.md

 ## Final Recommendation
 After evaluating all policies:
-- The aggressive policy led to high fraud losses
+- The aggressive policy led to high fraud losses.
-- The conservative policy reduced fraud but increased friction and operational cost
+- The balanced policy reduced losses but still missed significant fraud.
-- The balanced policy achieved the lowest overall business cost
+- The conservative policy minimized fraud misses at the cost of higher friction.

-**Recommended Policy: Policy B (Balanced)**
+**Recommended Policy: Policy C (Conservative Safety)**

-This policy provides the best trade-off between fraud prevention, user experience, and operational efficiency.
+This policy minimizes the overall business loss by prioritizing fraud prevention,even at the expense of user friction and operational cost.
 ---

 ## Key Takeaways
-- ML models should be treated as signals, not decision-makers
+- ML models should be treated as signals,not decision makers.
-- Product impact depends on decision strategy, not just model accuracy
+- Product impact depends on decision strategy,not just model accuracy.
-- Offline experimentation is critical before deployment
+- Offline experimentation is critical before deployment.
-- The optimal policy minimizes business loss, not prediction error
+- The optimal policy minimizes business loss,not prediction error.

 ---

 ## Limitations and Future Work
-- Cost assumptions can be tuned for different businesses
+- Cost assumptions can be tuned for different businesses.
-- Experiments are offline and can be extended to live A/B testing
+- Experiments are offline and can be extended to live A/B testing.
-- Additional policies can be easily added
+- Additional policies can be easily added.
-- Can be extended with drift monitoring and human feedback loops
+- Can be extended with drift monitoring and human feedback loops.

 ---

 ## Why This Project
-It demonstrates product-oriented ML thinking by combining experimentation, KPI analysis, and cost-aware decision-making.
-The platform reflects how AI-driven decisions are designed and evaluated in real production systems.
+This project demonstrates product oriented ML thinking by combining decision experimentation,KPI analysis and cost aware evaluation.It reflects how AI driven decisions are designed,tested and validated in real production systems.